yasserrida/Web-Scraping-Python/README.md

 # Web-Scraping-Python-
-Scrap Web site informations using Selenium and BeautifulSoup
+Scrap Web site data using Selenium and BeautifulSoup